 Months ago, I got several requests for more kettle bell workouts and since turnaround time is apparently not my specialty, I am finally following through with it.
 This workout only takes 20 minutes, but that’s all the time you’ll need to really feel it.

-Set an interval timer for 30 rounds of 30 seconds of work and 10 seconds of rest.
+Set your Gymboss Interval Timer for 30 rounds of 30 seconds of work and 10 seconds of rest.
 You’ll go through the following sequence 5 times.